 Is it hard to see the lunar eclipse?

 It’s easy!
 You don’t need totally clear skies, but if it’s extremely cloudy you might have trouble.
-Currently the forecast is for some cloudy skies on Sunday night, but hopefully it won’t be too cloudy.
+Currently the forecast is for some cloudy skies on Thursday night, but hopefully it won’t be too cloudy.

 You don’t need telescopes, although it can be fun to get a close-up look through a telescope or binoculars.
 And you don’t need special viewing glasses, like you would for a solar eclipse, because there’s no danger in looking directly at the moon at any phase.

-Why is called the Super Flower Blood Moon?
+Why is called the Worm Blood Moon?

 Blood moon: Because the moon appears red during a lunar eclipse it’s called a “blood moon.”